Universite-Gustave-Eiffel/waveguicsx/README.md

 Please cite the software project as follows if used for your own projects or academic publications:

-F. Treyssède, Waveguicsx (a python library for solving complex waveguides problems), 2023; software available at https://github.com/treyssede/waveguicsx.
+F. Treyssède, waveguicsx (a python library for solving complex waveguides problems), 2023; software available at https://github.com/treyssede/waveguicsx.

 For theoretical details about finite element modeling of waveguide problems, here are also a few references by the author about the SAFE modeling of waveguides: